Duramoin/mpv-omdb-metadata-osd-script/README.md

-# mpv-omdb-metadata-osd-cript
+# mpv-omdb-metadata-osd-script
-omdb metadata that fetches from imdb using omdb api key.
+omdb metadata that fetches from imdb using your omdb api key.